barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 should be simple enough to find a solution to enforce identical size at compile time, right?
 Right?

-# Using Const Generics
+# Using Associated Constants

-My first intuition was that Const Generics would help me elegantly enforce trait bounds that allow me to restrict my `do_something` to types with same size.
+My first intuition was that associated constants would help me elegantly enforce trait bounds that allow me to restrict my `do_something` to types with same size.
-Const Generics did not exist before [Rust 1.51](https://blog.rust-lang.org/2021/03/25/Rust-1.51.0.html), but I thought it would be simple enough to get it to work, so that was my first try.

 There are many ways to skin this cat and my ideas were definitely influenced by how metaprogramming in C++ uses associated types and compile time constants